scato/phpeg/doc/usage.md

 ```

 After each whitespace, these three rules were called to check for more whitespace or a comment.
 Since both type of
-comments start with a slash, it's very easy to check whether the parser should look for one.
+comments start with a slash, the parser just has to check for one whitespace or slash.

+Hope this helps.
+Good luck!